Hendriela/datajoint_wahl/README.md

 ## Access the MySQL database

 To access the MySQL database directly (for maintenance, user creation etc.), connect to the server via SSH and type: <pre>mysql -h 127.0.0.1 -u YourAccountName -p</pre> and enter your password.
 Then the <code>mysql></code> prompt should appear and you can start using MySQL commands to interact with the database.

+### User management
 Consult the <a href="https://docs.datajoint.io/matlab/v3.4/admin/3-accounts.html">DataJoint Documentation</a> for creating new users and granting privileges.
 To create new users or change privileges, you have to use the <code>root</code> account to log into the database.

+### Remove old or corrupted schemas
+Sometimes things go wrong with DataJoint, and it cannot access schemas anymore.
+This happens e.g. if the respective python module (its creation .py file) is not accessible anymore, and can create reference and integrity problems.
+To drop such a corrupted schema <code>old_schema</code>, issue the SQL query <pre>mysql> DROP SCHEMA old_schema;</pre> <u><b>CAUTION:</b></u> This action deletes an ENTIRE schema with all its tables and data, without any further check, safety net or rollback possibility, and is <b><u>IRREVERSIBLE!</u></b> Please use this command with the utmost care.
+As with user management, you have to log in to MySQL with the <code>root</code> account to drop schemas and tables.